BorislavStefanov31/LabFortyAI/README.md

 ### 6. Run app locally

-In your terminal at the root of your local Chatbot UI repository, run:
+In your terminal at the root of your local repository, run:

 ```bash
 npm run chat
 ```

-Your local instance of Chatbot UI should now be running at [http://localhost:3000](http://localhost:3000).
+Your local instance should now be running at [http://localhost:3000](http://localhost:3000).
 Be sure to use a compatible node version (i.e. v18).

 You can view your backend GUI at [http://localhost:54323/project/default/editor](http://localhost:54323/project/default/editor).